-- diversity and abundance (where feasible and practicable) of animals, including fish, reptiles, aquatic mammals, macro invertebrates, and amphibians; - listed threatened and listed migratory species and their habitat; - habitat requirements and sensitivity to changes, including movement corridors and barriers to movement; - description and mapping of declared Fish Habitat Areas; - a description of the conditions necessary for migration of potentially affected species including minimum flows, seasonal conditions, stream characteristics and migratory behaviour; - a description of the ability of the Project to emulate natural conditions, including sustaining any required migration; - commercial fish species which are present within the waterways; and

-• other fish species and aquatic invertebrates occurring in the waterways within the Project areas (movement requirements should be considered).
+- diversity and abundance (where feasible and practicable) of animals, including fish, reptiles, aquatic mammals, macro invertebrates, and amphibians; - any rare or threatened species and their habitat; - habitat requirements and sensitivity to changes, including movement corridors and barriers to movement; - a description of the conditions necessary for migration of potentially affected species including minimum flows, seasonal conditions, stream characteristics and migratory behaviour; - a description of the capacity of artificial devices (e.g., fish ladders) to emulate natural conditions and support and sustain successful migration; - commercial fish species which are present within the waterways; and - other fish species and aquatic invertebrates occurring in the waterways within the Project areas (movement requirements should be considered).

-A description of feral and exotic aquatic fauna species in Teviot Brook/ Logan River system should be described.
+A description of feral and exotic aquatic fauna species in the Mary River system should be described.
 There should be a discussion of the migratory patterns of aquatic fauna species in the study area and a discussion of the sensitivity of aquatic fauna species to changes in flow regime, water levels and water quality in the Project area.